-The Development Planning Department has reviewed Zoning By-law Amendment File Z.18.025 and Site Development File DA.18.065 in consideration of the policies of the Provincial Policy Statement, the Growth Plan, the York Region Official Plan and Vaughan Official Plan 2010 policies, the requirements of Zoning By-law 1-88, Heritage Vaughan's recommendations, comments from City Departments, external public agencies, and the surrounding area context.
+The Development Planning Department has reviewed Zoning By-law Amendment and Site Development Files Z.18.027 and DA.18.067 in consideration of the policies of the Provincial Policy Statement, the Growth Plan, the York Region Official Plan and Vaughan Official Plan 2010 policies, the requirements of Zoning By-law 1-88, Heritage Vaughan's recommendations, comments from City Departments, external public agencies, and the surrounding area context.
 The Development is consistent with the policies of the PPS, conforms to the Growth Plan and the York Region Official Plan, and implements the West Vaughan Employment Area Secondary Plan policies.

-The Development Planning Department is satisfied that the Development shown on Attachments 3 to 5, is compatible with the existing and permitted uses in the surrounding area.
+The Development Planning Department is satisfied the Development shown on Attachments 3 to 5, is compatible with the existing and permitted uses in the surrounding area.
 Accordingly, the Development Planning Department supports the approval of the Applications, subject to the Recommendations in this report and the Conditions of Approval included in Attachment 1.